 A package for working with dynamic models compliant with the Functional Mock-Up Interface standard.

-PyFMI is a package for loading and interacting with Functional Mock-Up Units (FMUs), which are compiled dynamic models compliant with the Functional Mock-Up Interface (FMI), see https://www.fmi-standard.org/ for more information.
-PyFMI is based on FMI Library, see http://www.jmodelica.org/FMILibrary .
+PyFMI is a package for loading and interacting with Functional Mock-Up Units (FMUs), which are compiled dynamic models compliant with the Functional Mock-Up Interface (FMI), see http://www.functional-mockup-interface.org/ for more information.

 PyFMI is available as a stand-alone package or as part of the JModelica.org distribution.
 Using PyFMI together with the Python simulation package Assimulo adds industrial grade simulation capabilities of FMUs to Python.